joel-day/Election-Forecasting-with-Machine-Learning/README.md

 # What is this all about?
 This project establishes the positive correlation between financial contributions from individuals and vote share.
 The best election forecasting models in recent decades are trained on a combination of polling data and a hand-selected bundle of supplementary features.
 While traditional polling processes are being replaced by methods that utilize social media information, the supplementary bundle of features remains necessary for optimal performance – this project provides that bundle.

-Results have demonstrated that a model, excluding polling data and knowledge of the candidates’ state, can predict which 2020 candidates will obtain 50% vote share with an F1 score of 81%.
+# Results
+Among the 5 models (neural network, random forest, gradient boosting, support vector machine (SVM), and afterwords, a weighted voting ensemble model) The Random Forest model perfromed trhe best with an F1-socre of 82%.
+It correclty identifed 82% of the candidates that obtained 50% vote share.

 # Model Features:
 ### Age